Get

 Broken or dislocated tails are relatively common in cats and often go unnoticed in kittens.
 If your new kitten has a painless bump, kink, or crooked bit in their tail, it was probably injured when they were very little.
 It is impossible to splint or surgically repair a broken tail, so it’s quite common for these injuries to heal a bit crooked, especially if they happen to very young and tiny kittens.

-Tail amputations are sometimes needed to treat severe tail injuries, particularly if there is significant damage or infection present.
+Tail amputations are sometimes needed to treat severe tail injuries, particularly if significant damage or infection is present.
 The most serious type of broken tail occurs with a tail pull injury, as the resultant damage can affect the nerves that control tail and hind limb sensation and motor function, as well as urinary and fecal control.

 The most important signs to look out for if you suspect your cat has injured their tail is pain, swelling, and a limp tail.
-Although many broken tails require minimal treatment, it is always best to have your kitten examined by your vet to ensure they are not in pain or have any other injuries.
+Although many broken tails require minimal treatment, it is always best to have your kitten examined by a vet to ensure they are not in pain or have any other injuries.

 Featured Image Credit: YuryKara, Shutterstock